 Popular holiday rental amenities in Hervey Bay

-The above graph gives you the yearly weather forecast for Hervey Bay.
-During January, maximum temperatures go up to more than 30° On the contrary, the coolest month is July.
+Find the Hervey Bay climate diagram.
+January is the warmest month in Hervey Bay with average maximum temperatures of 30°.
+On the contrary, the coolest month is July.
 The rainiest month is January while the driest month is July.

 Enjoy the Wonders of Nature with Hervey Bay Holiday Cottages